gordon-rennie/refined-article/article.md

 | val res1: Either[cats.data.NonEmptyList[String],Account] = Left(NonEmptyList(invalid AccountNumber: <...>, invalid Username: <...>, invalid EmailAddress: <...>, invalid Score: <...>))
 ```

-This example uses `cats` extension methods to combine the validation results, either returning a valid `Account` or a list of errors.
+This implementation will return a valid `Account` or a list of every error encountered.
 We have also `leftMap`ped the error channels to provide a more pleasant error message.

-> **_NOTE:_** The usual `Either` behaviour is to fail fast on the first error.
+> **_Note:_** The usual `Either` behaviour is to fail fast and report only the first error encountered.
 We have taken advantage of the error-accumulating semantics when using `.parMapN` on a tuple of `Either[NonEmptyList[E], A]`.
-If you are familiar with `Validated`, this is  equivalent to converting from the `Either` to `ValidatedNel`s and back again — a nice trick I picked up from a talk by Gabriel Volpe[^5].
+If you are familiar with `Validated`, this is  equivalent to converting from the `Either` to `ValidatedNel`s and back again — a nice trick I picked up from a talk by Gabriel Volpe[^6].

-## Library Integration
+### Library Integration

-Manual refinement is okay, but I’ve found the greatest benefits in using refinement types when I can push validation right to the edges of my application and get integration libraries to do the work for me.
+The refinement logic we just wrote is okay, but I’ve found the greatest benefits in using refinement types when I can push validation right to the edges of my application and get integration libraries to do the work for me.
 Let’s look at some examples.

-### JSON Parsing
+#### JSON Parsing

-Consider an example where we want to decode JSON requests, in this case using Circe JSON library.
+Consider an example where we want to decode JSON-encoded requests, in this case using the `circe` JSON library[^7].
 Taking advantage of Circe’s generic codec derivation, we can already get codecs for requests of base types:

 ```scala
 import io.circe._